KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Thrown when a thread on which an operation should execute no longer exists or has no message loop.

-    throw [System.ComponentModel.InvalidAsynchronousStateException]::New("Thrown when a thread on which an operation should execute no longer exists or has no message loop.")
+    throw [System.ComponentModel.InvalidAsynchronousStateException]::New('Thrown when a thread on which an operation should execute no longer exists or has no message loop.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ComponentModel.InvalidAsynchronousStateException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ComponentModel.InvalidAsynchronousStateException.aspx)